 - Prize Fighter: chance to produce cash loot for melee attacks performed under the Berserk effect

 - Short Fuse: reduces the Berserk cooldown

-- Pay Back: you gain damage bonus for 10 secs. whenever your shields get depleted
+- Pay Back: Players gain damage bonus for 10 secs. whenever the shield gets depleted

-- Die Hard: increases the amount of time before you die when crippled and also increases the amount of health you regain when revived
+- Die Hard: increases the amount of time before death when crippled and also increases the amount of health regained when revived

 - Liquidate: dealing explosive damage to an enemy reduces Berserk's cooldown